History of Whaling

 Whale Struck by a Harpoon While Breaching, c.1800

 In the very old days, whaling was practiced in countries where it's hard to practice agriculture, so people were forced to look for food from the water.
-Island nations for example haven't got much land surface to grow crops.
-In polar regions, the climate makes it hard to practice thriving agriculture.
+Island nations for example don't have much land surface to grow crops.
+In polar regions, agriculture is virtually impossible.
 In these regions, whaling started very early.
 Norwegians are known to have practiced whaling thousands of years ago.
 Other countries with very long whaling traditions are Iceland, Greenland, Japan and Faroe Islands.
-But in these days, the techniques were primitive and whales were killed only for consumption on local level.
+But in those days, the techniques were primitive and whales were killed only for consumption on a local level.
 That scale of whaling didn't threaten whale populations, which at the time were still healthy and plentiful.
 It was still a cruel activity, but at least only small amounts of whales had to experience it.

 Long Boat Crew Harpooning a Whale

 Whaling started first being commercial in Europe.
 Basque people from northern Spain were the first people who started trading whale products in 1200s.
-They mostly hunted right whales - they were easy to catch being slow moving, travelling in pods, and floating after being killed.
+They mostly hunted right whales because they were easy to catch being slow moving, travelling in pods, and floating after being killed.
 By the 15th century, whale hunters started noticing that the whales became more and more rare.
 Meanwhile, other countries in Europe had also started whaling.
-The practice was brought to America with British settlers and later to other parts of the world with colonists.
+The practice was brought to America with coastal indigenous people migrating from Canada and also with British settlers.
+Later, colonists took it to other parts of the world.
 In these old days, whaling was still a dangerous practice.
 Fighting the whales from small canoes was often a battle that could end in either way.

 The First Unsuccessful Cable is Laid by Hms "Agamemnon": an Inquisitive Whale Crosses the Line

 But with the advancing techniques and larger ships whales soon became helpless.
-The scale of whaling accelerated in 1900s to a point where factory ships were invented where whales were processed on the ships.
+The scale of whaling accelerated in 1900s to a point where factory ships were invented where whales could be processed on the ships.
 By the mid-1900s the vast majority of the world's whales had been killed.
-In 1970s people started to oppose themselves to whaling.
-This was thanks to media efforts by broadcasting news about how the whales were slaughtered, publishing statistics about how drastically the populations had decreased, and playing recorded whale songs on radio which made people realize these animals had brains and feelings.
+In the 1970's people started to oppose whaling.
+This was thanks to media efforts by broadcasting news about how the whales were slaughtered, publishing statistics about how drastically the populations had decreased.
+They also recorded whale songs on radio which made people realize these animals had brains and feelings.
 They weren't primitive fish but warm-blooded mammals like ourselves, with an understanding about their surroundings, and a right to live free from horrors.

 International Whaling Commission